 The uniformity of the concrete surface has vanished in thin air and you cannot use this concrete.
-To prevent this issue in the future, several measures can be taken.
-In this article you can read how to prevent discolouration on your concrete surface.
+To prevent concrete discolouration in the future, several measures can be taken.
+In this article you can read how to prevent discolouration on your concrete surface and how to increase the quality of your concrete.

 What causes the discolouration of the concrete surface?

-To prevent stains on your concrete, it is needed to find out where the change in colour comes from.
+To prevent stains on your concrete that affect the quality of the concrete, it is needed to find out where the change in colour comes from.

 - The first cause of discolouration can be found in the use of materials in the concrete mix.
 Using different types of materials in your concrete batches can result in a change of colour in the finished product.
 In this situation, there is no consistency in materials;